gamelton/gamelton.github.io/index.md

 [Repository](https://github.com/gamelton/WMI-File-Modification)

 # Exchange retention policy for resource mailbox
 When you use resouce mailbox you can set it to auto accept all incoming meeting invitations.
-It stores accept answer in Sent Items folder.
-And it stores checked invittation in Deleted Items folders.
+It stores accepted answer in Sent Items folder.
+And it stores checked invitation in Deleted Items folders.
 Which piles up as usually resource mailbox isn't manually accessed.
-So to auto deletes items in these folders we could set up Retention Policy.
-Excample commands run in Exchange Shell.
+So to auto delete items in these folders we could set up Retention Policy.
+Example commands run in Exchange Shell.
-1. First we create two tags: for Sent and for Deleted items.
+1. First we create two Retention Policy Tags(RPT): for Sent and for Deleted items.
    > New-RetentionPolicyTag "RPT-PermanentlyDelete-DeletedItems" -Type DeletedItems -RetentionEnabled $true -AgeLimitForRetention 1 -RetentionAction PermanentlyDelete

    > New-RetentionPolicyTag "RPT-PermanentlyDelete-SentItems" -Type SentItems -RetentionEnabled $true -AgeLimitForRetention 1 -RetentionAction PermanentlyDelete
 1. Then we link them to Retention Policy.
    > New-RetentionPolicy "RP-MeetingRooms" -RetentionPolicyTagLinks "RPT-PermanentlyDelete-DeletedItems","RPT-PermanentlyDelete-SentItems"